AbstractSDK/abstract/framework/docs/src/8_vision.md

 # What is Abstract?

-Abstract is a CosmWasm framework that empowers developers to create secure and powerful decentralized applications with ease.
+Abstract is a framework that empowers developers to create secure and powerful decentralized applications in the Cosmos ecosystem with ease.
 With Abstract, you can unleash your creativity and build innovative solutions without much of the complexities typically associated with blockchain development.

 ## Simplified Development

-Abstract simplifies the development process by providing a modular architecture and a comprehensive set of tools.
+Abstract simplifies the development process by providing a modular architecture and a comprehensive set of tools both for the **frontend and backend**.
 We believe that developers should be able to focus on building their applications, rather than spending time on repetitive tasks.
 There's no need to reinvent the wheel!
-Developers can leverage pre-built functionalities and smart contract templates to accelerate application development.
+Developers can leverage pre-built functionalities and templates for both the frontend and smart contracts to accelerate application development.
 Abstract's modular approach allows you to focus on the specific features and logic of your application, reducing development time and effort.

 ## Secure and Reliable Infrastructure